hpc-gridware/go-clusterscheduler/cmd/simulator/README.md

 Do you want to simulate your Grid Engine or Open Cluster Scheduler?

+Benefits:
+- Testing new configurations without affecting your production cluster.
+- Testing new versions of Open Cluster Scheduler with your existing configuration.
+- Testing scheduler strategies and policies, JSV scripts, and more.
+- Note, that jobs are simulated as well and never executed.
+The first parameter of the job defines the runtime.

 This is the right place for you.

 This repository contains a Dockerfile that builds a container with Open Cluster Scheduler (OCS).
-Using the simulator application, you can dump the configuration of your Grid Engine cluster and load it into the Open Cluster Scheduler inside this container.
+Using the simulator application, you can dump the configuration of your existing Grid Engine cluster and load it into the Open Cluster Scheduler inside this container.

 This simulator application allows you to do 2 things:
 * Dump the configuration of your Grid Engine cluster into JSON format.
 * Load the JSON configuration into the cluster inside the container.

 Note, depending on the version of your Grid Engine cluster, it might or might not work.
+Resons for configuration dumping might not work: Lists which have different separation characters.
+We need to catch all of them.
+Resons for configuration loading might not work: The configuration file is not complete or has new mandatory fields.
+We need to catch all of them.

 Please report and issues you find to get the dump function it stable accross different distributions and Grid Engine implementations.

 ## Build the simulation Go Application